Stratified Lie systems: Theory and applications: Applications

-Let us consider now an automorphic foliated Lie system (\ref{PAut}) on the connected and simply connected Lie group $G^{LP}$ with a Lie algebra $\mathfrak{g}^{LP}$.
-The analysis of this system will again support our idea about how one can endow foliated Lie systems with a compatible Poisson structure.
-Let $r$ be an $r$-matrix of $\mathfrak{g}$.
-Let us define
+Let us consider now the automorphic foliated Lie system related to the foliated Lie system (\ref{SF}), considered on $\mathcal{O}^{\rm ad}$, relative to its Vessiot--Guldberg Lie algebra $V^{\rm ad}$.
+The analysis of this system will again support our idea about how one should endow stratified Lie systems with a compatible Poisson structure to study their properties.